klee-mens/LaserCAD/manual/TutorialLaserCAD.md

 reso.propagate(100)
 ```

-Two flip mirrors will cause the beam to be turned by 180¡.
+Two flip mirrors will cause the beam to be turned by 180 degree.
 ```python
 reso.add_on_axis(Mirror(phi=90))
 reso.propagate(450)